-Autism West Midlands’ information sheets are free, downloadable PDFs that you can print off easily from your computer.
+Autism West Midlands have produced some useful information sheets that are free, downloadable PDFs that you can print off easily from your computer.

 They contain practical advice and strategies for families, carers, teachers and other professionals, visit their website here